em PRESS Publishing

 As this second booklet in the series on Keeping Country reveals, it’s not magic.
 The source of the rangers deep, locally intimate environmental knowledge comes from being on country.
 From learning creation stories and songlines and all that they contain by walking through their homelands with parents and kin.
 By seeing, touching, tasting, hearing; by absorbing the fundamental connections between culture and country underpinning body and souls.

 Keeping Country: No country without people can be downloaded as a pdf by clicking here.
-Once the download is complete, click to activate on the Play symbol on the left hand page, then turn pages from the top right hand corner.

 HOME